shrutilenka/classified-ads/README.md

 ## Deployment

-`.env` files hold secret keys and configurations which you want to hide All other configurations should live in `/config/{NODE_env}.json` file.

 `.env` files hold secret keys and configurations which you want to hide.
 All other configurations should live in `/config/{NODE_env}.json` file.